 She gave no response.

-I said, “There’s another sensitive thing I wanted to ask about… Yesterday, we… had some sort of shared experience… It looked like we were watching… me… getting annihilated… as if I had connected to the Psychonet.”
+I went on, “There’s another sensitive thing I wanted to ask about… Yesterday, we… had some sort of shared experience… It looked like we were watching… me… getting annihilated… as if I had connected to the Psychonet.”

 A tear fell down from her face, “Yea.”